Find Bird Rescue

 Safe handling and transportation basics

 Most of the time, the best approach is minimal handling.
 Wild birds find human contact extremely stressful, and that stress alone can worsen their condition or cause death, particularly in younger birds.
+If the baby animal appears truly abandoned or injured, the U.S. Fish & Wildlife Service says a decision aid can help you assess it, and it warns that stress can harm internal organs and death can occur in young animals stress alone can worsen their condition or cause death, particularly in younger birds.
 That said, sometimes you do need to move a bird to safety.
 Here's how to do it with the least risk:

 If the bird is large or dangerous (a goose, raptor, heron, or pelican), and you feel unsure or unsafe, wait for a professional.
 California's wildlife guidance explicitly warns that attempts to handle wildlife can cause serious injury to both the person and the animal.
 Your safety comes first.